hcandela/MAPtools/README.md

 samtools sort -o ERR4463153.bam ERR4463153.sam
 ```

 In this particular experiment, each bulk has been sequenced twice.
-For this reason, we merge the BAM files for the ERR4463155 and ERR4463156 samples, both of which with white fruits:
+For this reason, we merge the BAM files for the ERR4463155 and ERR4463156 samples, both with white fruits:

 ```
 samtools merge -o white.bam ERR4463155.bam ERR4463156.bam